 Students who engage in conduct that endangers their personal health or safety or the personal health or safety of others, may be required to participate and make satisfactory progress in a program of medical evaluation and/or treatment if they are to remain at the university.
-The determination as to the student's participation and progress is to be made by the Student Behavioral Concerns Committee.
+The determination as to the students' participation and progress is to be made by the Student Behavioral Concerns Committee.
 The university reserves the right to require the withdrawal of a student from either enrollment and/or university housing, whose continuation in school, in the university's judgment, is detrimental to the health or safety of the student or others.
 Students who withdraw for reasons of health or safety must contact the Office of Student Conduct and Community Standards before seeking readmission to the university.
 Decisions made under this policy are final.

 Changes in the content of the NSU Student Handbook may be made, at any time, by the university.
-Adequate notice of anticipated changes will be given to the student, whenever possible.
+Reasonable notice may be furnished to the university community of any substantive changes but is not required.
 The NSU Student Handbook is the governing document for all enrolled students.
 You are expected to become familiar with the policies and procedures within the handbook.
 Failure to do so does not excuse students from the rules, policies, and procedures contained in it.
+Please refer to pages 15 and 16 of the student Handbook.